yuyu5333/nanochat/README.md

 # divide by 250 million to get number of shards. todo need to improve this...
 python -m nanochat.dataset -n 450 &
 ...
-# use --depth to increase model size. to not oom, halve device bath size 32 -> 16:
+# use --depth to increase model size. to not oom, halve device batch size 32 -> 16:
 torchrun --standalone --nproc_per_node=8 -m scripts.base_train -- --depth=26 --device_batch_size=16
 ...
 # make sure to use the same later during midtraining: